laravel/docs/billing.md

 > {note} Be sure to add a [date mutator](/docs/{{version}}/eloquent-mutators#date-mutators) for `trial_ends_at` to your model definition.

-Cashier refers to this type of trial as a "generic trial", since it is not attached to any existing subscription.
+Cashier refers to this type of trial as a "generic trial," since it is not attached to any existing subscription.
 The `onTrial` method on the `User` instance will return `true` if the current date is not past the value of `trial_ends_at`:

     if ($user->onTrial()) {
         // User is within their trial period...